leuka-art/Building-up-to-a-transformer/README.md

 ![Training loss for the baseline transformer vs each ablated model](./transformer_ablation.png)

-Removing residual connections was by far the most damaging change — the model essentially failed to learn, with loss barely moving from initialisation and generated text collapsing into noise.
-Positional embeddings and layer normalisation each caused a smaller but consistent drop in performance: without positional information the model could only rely on local character patterns, and without layer norm training was noticeably less stable and slower to converge.
+Removing residual connections yielded the worst performance, the model failed to learn, with loss similar to initialisation and generated text collapsing into noise.
+Positional embeddings and layer normalisation each caused a smaller but consistent drop in performance; without positional information, the model could only rely on local character patterns.
+Without layer norm, training was less stable and converged slower.

 I learned:
 - Residual connections provide a direct path backward, reducing the affect vanishing gradients have on the training